abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 done, when we get up to our *kuṭis* or find a place to sit quietly.
-We are gaining insight into the perspective that it’s all practice right here and right now, toward the increasing of wholesome mind states and the decreasing of the unwholesome ones.
+We are gaining insight into the perspective that it’s all practice right here and right now, toward the increasing of wholesome mind states and the decreasing of unwholesome ones.

 # The Benefits and Drawbacks of Change